Automate Start/Stop EC2 Instance Scheduling Based on Tags

 Create Lambda functions that start/stop EC2 instances

 · Develop a Lambda function to stop instances.
-Following steps need to follow.
+Following steps need to be followed:

 1. Select Services and then Lambda